panlm/panlm.github.io/docs/data-analytics/aos-migration.md

 ---

 # aos-migration
-- create aos-mig-role, see detail in refer chapter
+- create role-a aos-mig-role, see detail in refer chapter
-- put role (using by awscurl) to opensearch --> security --> role --> all_access --> mapping user/role,
+- put role-b (using by awscurl) to opensearch --> security --> role --> all_access --> mapped users
+- put `iam:PassRole` to role-b

 ## es 7.10 snapshot
 - create snapshot repo